dgdavid/resume-like-a-test/README.md

 Some stuff to take into account are

-* textWithLink only supports one link per text.
+* `textWithLink` only supports one link per text.
 It would awesome to add support for unlimited links, but I only needed one per line.
-* link in the footer text does not  render properly
+* links in the footer and vertical texts does not render properly